gombadi/dnsseeder/README.md

 # dnsseeder
-Go Language dns seeder for the Twister P2P network

-This is a dns seeder for the [Twister P2P network](http://twister.net.co/)
+Go Language dns seeder for Networks that use Bitcoin technology such as the [Twister P2P network](http://twister.net.co/)

 It is based on the original twister-seeder https://github.com/miguelfreitas/twister-seeder

+This codebase can now seed different networks.
+At the moment it supports Twister and Bitcoin networks.
+These are configured in network.go and selected at runtime with -net command line option.

 Also see the associated utility to display information about [non-standard ip addresses](https://github.com/gombadi/nonstd/)

-> **NOTE:** This repository is under ongoing development.
-Stable releases have been tagged and should be used for production systems.

 ## Installing